streamlink/streamlink-twitch-gui/README.md

 [![Streamlink Twitch GUI][Preview]][Releases]

+## The application has been renamed

+*Streamlink Twitch GUI*, previously known as *Livestreamer Twitch GUI*, has been renamed in early december 2016.
+A statement about this change can be found in the thread ["The future of Livestreamer Twitch GUI"][Application-rename].

 ## Description

 This is a graphical user interface (GUI) on top of the [Streamlink][Streamlink] command line interface (CLI).